 Techniques for Digging it out:

 25 min + 50 sec

 Dressing & Undressing Safely:

-Watching this video is helpful prior to taking the following Trainings or Workshops...
+Watching this video is helpful prior to participating in any of The Gloved Hand Trainings or Workshops below.

 8. Non-professional Training -